Wildlife and History at Waterberg Plateau National Park

-You can still see German graves at the base of the mountain from the 1904 Battle of the Waterberg against the Herero people.
-We recommend some of the best safaris and lodges in the Waterberg Plateau National Park so be sure to include this jaw-dropping region in your explorations of Namibia.
+You can still see German graves at the base of the mountain from the 1904 Battle of the Waterberg against the uprising of the Herero people.
+It was a traumatic chapter in the countries history that was panful but needs to be remembered.
+We recommend some of the best safaris and lodges in the Waterberg National Park so be sure to include this jaw-dropping region in your explorations of Namibia.

 High And Low Mountains and Valleys

-If you love wilderness walking, you will love the park for its day and overnight trails.
-Organised drives into the park last up to three hours, some heading to the top of the Plateau where game viewing hides bring luck.
+If you love wilderness walking, you will love the Waterberg National Park for its day and overnight trails.
+Organised drives into the park last up to three hours, some heading to the top of the Waterberg Plateau where game viewing hides bring luck.
 Try an organised cultural tour with a guide – visit a traditional Herero village, a community centre or a school and sample local food for fun.

 Did you know?